skatkov/yard-markdown/README.md

 ## Goals:
 - Compatible with Github Flavored Markdown
-- Mimick yard html layout in markdown format as much as possible
+- Mimick yard html layout where it makes sense to maintain familiarity
 - Produce .csv index file alonside markdown documentation to act as file index
 - Include markdown files that are already present in source code.